Sichuan Chengdu Shishi High School

+Tracing its origins back to the "Shijun Junxue" (School of Shu Commandery) founded by Governor Wen Weng during the Han dynasty (c.
+141 BC), it is widely recognized as the first local government-run school in China and the world.
+It is also one of the few schools globally to have remained on the same site for over 2,160 years.

 History

 Between the years 143 and 141 BC, Wén Wēng (文翁), the Western Han dynasty governor of Shu Commandery (modern Sichuan), established the first Chinese public school, Shujun Junxue (Shu Commandery Academy, 蜀郡郡学).
 The great Han dynasty scholar Sima Xiangru studied at the school.

 During the Eastern Han dynasty, the school was devastated by fire.
 It was rebuilt in 199 AD, and continued through China's imperial dynasties as Yizhou Zhouxue (益州州学, Yizhou Prefecture School), Chengdu Fuxue (Chengdu Prefecture Academy, 成都府学), and other names.
 Shu Shi Jing (a form of Thirteen Classics, literally Shu Carved Stone of Classics, 蜀石经) was completed in Chengdu Fuxue in Northern Song, after more than 230 years of intermittent carving.
-In the 17th century, as the Ming dynasty collapsed, Zhang Xianzhong's rebel force devastated Sichuan and the school was destroyed.
+In the 17th century, as the Ming dynasty collapsed, the rebel force of Zhang Xianzhong (1606–1647) devastated Sichuan and the school was destroyed.

 In 1661, early in the Qing dynasty, the Chengdu Fuxue (prefecture school of Chengdu) was reestablished on the site, and became a leading school in Sichuan.
 Jinjiang Academy, which later became Sichuan University, was established at the school in 1740.
 Chengdu Fuxue became Chengdu Normal School (成都师范学堂) under the new educational system introduced in 1902.
 It then became Chengdu Middle School (成都府中学堂) in 1904.
 It was renamed again to Chengdu Shishi Middle School (成都石室中学) in February 1940, and in mid-1948 was identified as a model for secondary schools nationwide.

 In September 1952, after the establishment of the People's Republic of China, the school changed its name to Chengdu No. 4 Middle School (成都第四中学).
 During the Cultural Revolution, the school was devastated for the third time; none of the Qing dynasty buildings still exist.
 It returned to its former name in April 1983.

 Shishi ranks among the top 100 high schools in China.
 Its admission is highly selective, and attracts applications each year from both local and neighboring middle schools.
 Most Shishi students scored among the top 10% of their peers on the junior middle school exit exam.

+The school celebrates its anniversary on November 11.

+Buildings

+The school has two campuses.
+The Wenmiao campus comprises the historic headquarters located on historic headquarters located on Wenmiao Front Street in the Qingyang District, situated on the original Han dynasty site.
+The Beihu campus is a modern residential campus located in the Chenghua District, established to expand the school's educational resources.